 by Nigel Hilton

-In our current climate, most businesses have made the switch to cloud computing.
-Doing so allows plenty of benefits from increased productivity to unified communication, cost reduction and enhanced security.
-Cloud-computing platforms do have their own security regulations in place.
+In our current climate, most businesses have switched to cloud computing.
+Doing so allows plenty of benefits, from increased productivity to unified communication, cost reduction, and enhanced security.
+Cloud-computing platforms do have their security regulations in place.
 Unfortunately, this doesn’t mean that all risks are eliminated.
-So before you sit back and relax, you might want to take a look at some of these handy ideas to improve the security of your data.
+So, before you sit back and relax, you might want to look at some of these handy ideas to improve the security of your data.

 Password managers

-A password manager is used to manage and store passwords for different security features or accounts online.
+A password manager manages and stores passwords for different security features or accounts online.
 These systems work to store the passwords in an encrypted format and use a master password to gain protected access.
 One benefit is that you don’t need to rely on having a good memory!
 You can create stronger passwords with a variety of complex combinations.
 With a password manager like Passwd - team password manager for Google Workspace, getting access is faster overall, with less time wasted on misremembering and resetting passwords.
 Password managers can also incorporate multi-factor authentication steps to provide further protection.
 The harder it is for unauthorized users to gain access to your network, the better!

 Cloud security platforms